 A seizure is the result of experiencing a surge of electrical activity in the brain.
 The electrical disturbance can produce a variety of physical symptoms.
-This is especially true with a partial seizure, which is a seizure that is focused in just one part of the brain.
+This is especially true with a focal onset seizure, which is a seizure that is focused in just one part of the brain.
 This is also called a focal seizure, but it can change into a generalized seizure, which affects the entire brain.

-There are two types of partial seizures.
+There are two types of focal onset seizures.

 There are many different conditions and situations that can cause seizures of any type.
 Sometimes, the cause is never discovered.
 A seizure without a known cause is called an idiopathic seizure.